Ozempic for weight loss

 We have treated countless patients over the past five years - with the majority of them reaching their goal weight and keeping the weight off.
 We assess every prospective patient to determine if semaglutide (i.e. Ozempic or Wegovy) is the right path to weight loss for them.
 Patients joining the program begin with an in-office consultation and body composition analysis on our SECA Scale (the gold standard for medical body comp analysis).

-The program includes the medication, weekly B12 or MIC Fat Burner injections, dietary recommendations, an Intermittent Fasting Guide (for those who are interested), and ongoing clinical support.
+The Semaglutide Seattle program includes the medication, weekly B12 or MIC Fat Burner injections, dietary recommendations, an Intermittent Fasting Guide (for those who are interested), and ongoing clinical support.
 Patients continue with the program in 90-day increments for as long as they find it necessary and beneficial to achieving or maintaining their goal weight.
-We offer the following programs: Ozempic Seattle, Ozempic Bellevue.
+We offer the following programs: Semaglutide Seattle (with Ozempic), Semaglutide Bellevue (with Ozempic).

 OUR CLINIC’S PROGRAM